aryana45/yelpcamp/README.md

 ## Features

-Campground Management: Create, edit, and delete campgrounds.
+- **Campground Management**: Create, edit, and delete campgrounds.

-Reviews and Images: Add and manage reviews and images for each campground.
+- **Reviews and Images**: Add and manage reviews and images for each campground.

-User Authentication: Register, log in, and manage user accounts.
+- **User Authentication**: Register, log in, and manage user accounts.

-Map Integration: View campgrounds on a map and access detailed information.
+-**Map Integration**: View campgrounds on a map and access detailed information.

-Smart Security: Advanced security features to protect against unauthorized access and hacking attempts.
+- **Smart Security**: Advanced security features to protect against unauthorized access and hacking attempts.

 ## Screenshots